futoin/specs/draft/ftn3_iface_definition.md

 ## 1.9.
 Errors and exceptions

-Any functional call can result in expected and unexpected errors.
+Any functional call can result in expected or unexpected errors.
 This concept is similar to checked/unchecked exceptions in Java language.

 All expected exceptions/errors, which appear in standard flow must be enumerated